tjcongrove1/SimpleTelematics/README.md

 ```java
 fileLines = FileHandler.readTelemetryFile(basePath + args[0]);
 ```
 And this one sends the data off to process and generate the report.
-The name is so specific becuase there are two of them, per my previous email.
+The name is so specific because there are two of them, per my previous email.
 ```java
 ReportGenerator.generateSimpleDriverReportUsingTotalAverages(DriverTripsMapper.mapFileToDriversList(fileLines));
 ```
 And that's all there is to it!
-Two lines to sit on for debugging, and you can walk right into the rest of the code to troublehsoot.
+Two lines to sit on for debugging, and you can walk right into the rest of the code to troubleshoot.

 There are also specific user error messages for:
   - No arguments passed